upadrastaharshavardhan/upadrastaharshavardhan/README.md

 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at upadrastaharsha09@gmail.com I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1yahcjDI9pnEIHdbHIC66FKAwrgj6UisY/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!
+I'm open to feedback and suggestions!<br>
 🔥🔥🔥🔥🔥these are my important education projects🔥🔥🔥🔥🔥🔥<br>
 😉want to crack job use this website [vidya4u](https://sites.google.com/view/vidya4u/home?authuser=0) <br>
 😁 this is for you my friend [vidya4u-pro](https://upadrastaharshavardhan.github.io/vidya4u/index.html) <br>